Create an AWS Redshift connector

 "EventName": "gameEnded"

-Data will be sent depending on which condition is reached first between flush interval or flush size.
+注記Data will be sent depending on which condition is reached first between a flush interval, flush size, or flush memory.

-• Filter: click the Add Filter button.
+- Filter: click the Add Filter button.
 The Add Filter pop-up form appears.
-You can add specific namespaces and Kafka topics that you want to stream from the source services.
-You can also select all namespaces and/or all topics.
+You can add specific namespaces that you want to stream from the source services.
+You can also select all namespaces.
 This ensures only relevant data is transferred.
-Click Add to create create and save the filter.
+Click Add to create and save the filter.

-7. Follow the steps that you see on the Role, ARN, & Policy Configuration section.
-You must implement these steps on the AWS Redshift end in order to activate the connector.
+Follow the steps that you see on the Role, ARN, & Policy Configuration section.
+You must implement these steps on the AWS Redshift and fill in the ARN in order to activate the connector.

-8. After completing the required steps in AWS Redshift, go back to the AGS Admin Portal and click Activate.
+After completing the required steps in AWS Redshift, go back to the AGS Admin Portal and click Activate.
 The Admin Portal will establish the connection between the connector and Redshift.
-The details page of the connector will then appear, with the connector status set to "ACTIVE."
+The details page of the connector will then appear, with the connector status set to "ACTIVE".